 1. Multi-Head Self-Attention

-2. Position-wise fully connected feedforward networks
+2. Positionally fully connected feedforward networks

-After the attention layer, a fully connected feedforward network is applied independently at each position.
+Following the attention layer, a fully connected feedforward network is applied independently at each position.
 This helps the model process each word in context and utilize the information from the attention mechanism.

-🔍 Decoders
+🔍 Decoder

-🧠 Multi-head attention and dot product attention
+🧠 Multi-head attention and scalar product attention

-The formula for dot product attention is:
+The formula for scalar product attention is:

 🚀 Advantages of the Transformer